-Collective agreements are agreements between the so-called parties to a collective agreement.
+A Collective-agreement is a agreement between the so-called parties to a Collective-agreement.
 On the one side is an employer or an association of different employers.
 The other party to the agreement is a trade union or a collective association of employees.
 Both parties regularly negotiate certain working conditions for employees.

 The agreements regulate the rights and obligations of both parties.
 They serve to strengthen the employee’s avoidably weak position vis-à-vis the employer.
 For example, if a contract specifies certain wages, the employer is not allowed to deviate from this to the disadvantage of the employee.